process-analytics/bpmn-visualization-examples/examples/custom-bpmn-theme/custom-fonts/README.md

 ⚠️To avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [index.js](index.js).

-ℹ in the following code examples, the `mxConstants` object comes from mxGraph.
-If it is not available, you can use the string value instead (for reference, see the [mxConstants API](https://jgraph.github.io/mxgraph/docs/js-api/files/util/mxConstants-js.html#mxConstants)) or define constants like in [style-identifier.js](../../static/js/style-identifiers.js).
+ℹ In the following code examples, the `style` keys and values constants are related to the `mxConstants` object that comes from mxGraph.
+For reference, see the [mxConstants API](https://jgraph.github.io/mxgraph/docs/js-api/files/util/mxConstants-js.html#mxConstants). \
+We are using `FontStyle` and `StyleIdentifiers` here that store the constants string values.
+They are defined in [style-identifier.js](../../static/js/style-identifiers.js).
+But you can also use the string value directly, for instance `style['fontStyle']=...`.

 Content: